GoblinArchives/LiminalHorror/writing resources/Conversion Guide.md

 description: Notes and guidance supporting players in converting adventures for other systems to be used with the Liminal Horror ttrpg.
 ---

-# Conversion Guide: Adapting a Mystery
+# Conversion Guide: Adapting a Scenario

 ***Liminal Horror*** is not the only investigative horror RPG out there and there are many other settings and scenarios that would be right at home in your campaigns.
 This chapter will discuss various ways to take the pieces of those games and adapt them to be better suited for this system.

 However you are not bound by pre-written scenarios and the specific guides below.
 Many of your favorite novels, comics, movies, and video games can be harvested for their parts or lifted wholesale with a fresh coat of paint.
-To bring your favorite pieces of media to life at your table, use the general guidelines below alongside the advice presented in the Deluxe Edition **Creating a Mystery (p. x)**.
+To bring your favorite pieces of media to life at your table, use the general guidelines below alongside the advice presented in the Deluxe Edition **Creating a Scenario (p.70)**.

 ## General Guidelines